Mario Kranjac: Gubernatorial candidate

 Despite this Kranjac saw support from ultra conservative elements of the New Jersey Republican Party (NJGOP).
-When he announced he was running it was also announced that podcast host Mike Crispi, the leader of the ultra-conservative faction, would endorse him, although, he ultimately never did.
-Instead radio talk-show host Bill Spadea became the front-runner for the ultra conservative faction, who has also centered his campaign claiming Ciattarelli is a RINO.
 Kranjac claimed that he was the only openly “authentic” Trump-centric candidate, and has claimed his candidacy is an internal referendum on Trump's popularity in the NJGOP.
 Despite this, Kranjac has never met Trump, who has made no comment on his campaign, and instead endorsed front-runner Ciattarelli.
 He has attempted to emulate Trump's use of nicknames, calling Jack Ciattarelli and Bill Spadea "Spadarelli", claiming that the two have no differences whatsoever, don't stand for anything, and changed their ideology to be more conservative to gain votes.
 He also stated that he would seek to broadly emulate Trump's governance if elected.

 He has spent a considerable amount of his campaign's resources attempting to undercut Spadea as a spoiler candidate, arguing that Spadea is just as much a RINO as Ciattarelli.
 Support for Kranjac comes at Spadea's expense as he has eaten into a sizable portion of the "MAGA grassroots."
 In April Spadea would launch a concerted effort to remove Kranjac from the primary's ballot to consolidate the ultra conservative vote by launching a lawsuit that argued Kranjac falsified some of the 2,949 signatures required to cross the threshold of 2,500 to appear on the ballot.
 Administrative Law Judge Carl Buck III would invalidate 372 of 202 signatures in the first day of review, however, the effort would narrowly fail as the Judge ruled he had 2,535 legitimate signatures.
 His right to appear on the ballot was confirmed by Secretary of State Tahesha Way.
 Despite this he hadn't raised the $580,000 needed to qualify for matching funds and a spot on the primary debate stage, which seriously damaged his campaign's chances of going toe to toe with Spadea for the Ultra Conservative vote.
 Kranjac is largely self-funding his campaign with his salary from his law firm, as well as resources from his venture capital firm.
 During the debate Kranjac held counter-programming, a virtual town-hall with Gingrich.